 Prime's Contact Center has dedicated staff to assist Pharmacies.
 They can help with contract requests, processing questions, and any comments and concerns you may have.
-Prime's representatives are available 24 hours a day, 365 days a year.
+Prime's representatives are available 24 hours a day, 7 days a week.

 PRIME'S WEBSITE